ShashiBadhuk/JSP_Webservice_Demo/README.md

  3) Google Gson Library

-    Google Gson Library is required to encode & decode the JSON data if you have not Google Gson library please download
+    Google Gson Library is required to encode & decode the JSON data if you have not Google Gson library please <a href="https://code.google.com/p/google-gson/downloads/detail?name=google-gson-2.2.4-release.zip&can=2&q=">download</a>

     Note : Add Google Gson Library to your classpath or add into the Apache Tomcat Library